A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: Abstract

 \section{Abstract}

-The Fourier transform of the sinc function gives the ideal frequency response for a low pass filter.
-For this reason the sinc function is often used as the basis for the design of discrete linear-phase FIR filters.
-However the Fourier transform of the truncated sinc function exhibits ripple in the pass band due to the Gibbs phenomenon.
-This paper introduces an alternative function based on Chebyshev polynomials whose Fourier transform decreases monotonically in the pass band.
-Furthermore this function features an integrated window function with an adjustable parameter influencing the Fourier transform in the transition and stop bands.
+The Fourier transform of the sinc function is a step function, the ideal frequency response for a low pass filter.
+For this reason a truncated sinc function is often used as the basis for the design of discrete linear-phase FIR filters.
+However the Fourier transform of a truncated sinc function exhibits ripple in the pass band due to the Gibbs phenomenon.
+This paper introduces an alternative design function, expressible in terms of Chebyshev polynomials, whose Fourier transform decreases monotonically in the pass band.
+Furthermore this function features an intrinsic window function with an adjustable parameter influencing the Fourier transform in the transition and stop bands. {}

-While the Fourier transform of the alternative function doesn't exhibit ripple in the pass band, the FIR filter based on evaluating the function at discrete intervals does exhibit ripple in the pass band.
+While the Fourier transform of the alternative filter function doesn't exhibit ripple in the pass band, the FIR filter based on evaluating the function at discrete intervals can exhibit ripple in the pass band.
 However the amplitude of this ripple approaches zero as the number of the intervals increases.
-This suggests that the pass band ripple is due to the discretization of the function rather than the Gibbs phenomenon.
-An algorithm is presented that compensates for the effect of discretization giving a discrete FIR filter whose frequency response is free of ripple in the pass band.
+This suggests that the pass band ripple is due to the discretization of the filter function.
+An algorithm is presented that compensates for the effect of discretization giving a discrete FIR filter with an intrinsic window function and whose frequency response is free of ripple in the pass band.